 TOOTHPASTE TUBES, TOOTHBRUSHES

-Tyvek envelopes (large, white envelopes that won’t rip: often from express shipments) are made of high-density polyethylene plastic and can be recycled in plastic bag recycling programs at grocery and retail stores.
-Tyvek CANNOT be recycled with paper.
+Tyvek envelopes (large, white envelopes that won’t rip: often from express shipments) are made of high-density polyethylene plastic and must be placed in the trash.
+Do not put Tyvek material in municipal/household recycling, or in the plastic bag recycling programs at grocery stores.

 Glass vases are not recyclable.
 Donate to a local garden club, swap shop or local florist(s) for reuse.
 (Call first).